OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Static Analysis

-The static analysis approach is to decompile an application, if the source code was not provided.
-There are two main issues related with validating TLS connection that should be verified in the code:
+Two key issues should be tested for:

-- the first one is verification if a certificate comes from a trusted source and
+- Verify that a certificate comes from a trusted source;
-- the second one is to check whether the endpoint server presents the right certificate
+- Check whether the endpoint server presents the right certificate.

-Search the code for usages of TrustManager and HostnameVerifier.
+Search the code for usages of `TrustManager` and `HostnameVerifier`.
 You can find insecure usage examples in the sections below.

 ##### Verifying the Server Certificate